Lee County Library System (Florida): Fandom Fest

-Library Support
+Library support

-The library receives public support in a variety of ways, including Friends groups, volunteers, and donations.
+The library receives public support in a variety of ways, including through Friends groups, volunteers, and donations.

-Due to inflation and changes in public views towards government spending library budgets have needed to turn to Friends of the Library groups for fund raising from private sources.
+Due to inflation and changes in public views towards government spending, library budgets have needed to turn to Friends of the Library groups for fundraising from private sources.

-According to the State of Florida's 2017-2018 statistics, Lee County Library System's Friends groups have a total of 1,270 members and they raised $152,589 for their library system and spent $80,829 on projects and programs.
+According to the State of Florida's 2017-2018 statistics, Lee County Library System's Friends groups had a total of 1,270 members, raised $152,589 for their library system, and spent $80,829 on projects and programs.